IEntin/ClientServer/README.md

 If fifo is not an option the client can switch to the tcp mode and reconnect to the server without\
 stopping the server.

 Lockless.
 Processing batches of requests is lockless.
-Queues of tasks and connections are\
+Queues of tasks and sessions are\
 still using locks, but this type of locking is relatively rare for large tasks and does not\
 affect overall performance.